Special rates require proof of eligibility at check-in.

 You'll find plenty of sea life, from sea turtles to reef fish, at these beaches and protected inlets.
 Just east of Hilo, almost at the end of the road, these two adjacent parks make up one beautiful spot with a series of bays, inlets, lagoons, and pretty parks.
 This is one of the best snorkeling spots on this side of the island, as rocky outcrops provide shelter for schools of reef fish and you're almost sure to see turtles and dolphins.
 Local kids use the small black-sand pocket beach for body boarding.
 The shaded grassy areas are great for picnics.
 Be warned, this place is very crowded on the weekends.
 Amenities: lifeguards (weekends only); parking (no fee); showers; toilets.
 Best for: snorkeling; walking.

 This lovely beach is on the northernmost portion of the stretch of coastline that comprises Kekaha Kai State Park.
-At one time you had to hike over a few miles of unmarked, rocky trail to get here, which kept many people out.
-Today, there's a separate entrance and a parking lot, making this bay much more accessible, and, as a result, more crowded.
+A paved entrance, amenties, and parking lot making it very accessible, and, as a result, often crowded.
 This is one of the most beautiful bays you'll ever see—the water is crystal clear, deep aquamarine, and peaceful in summer.
-The beach is a stretch of fine white sand and little shade.
-Rocky shores on either side keep the beach from getting too windy in the afternoon.
+The beach comprises fine white sand that sits amid black lava with little shade—bring umbrellas as it can get hot.
+Rocky shores on either side protect the beach from winds in the afternoon.
+The gates close daily at 7 pm.
 The surf can get very rough in winter.
 Amenities: parking (no fee); showers; toilets.
 Best for: surfing; swimming.

 This lush park is tucked away under a high bridge that crosses a gulch along Highway 19, about 13 mi north of Hilo, between Akaka and Umauma Falls.
 The beach is composed of large, smooth, waterworn lava rocks, where the Kolekole stream meets the ocean.
 Although the shoreline is rocky and the ocean is rough, the stream is usually calm and great for swimming.
 There's even a rope swing tied to a banyan tree on the opposite side.
 The park is popular with locals, especially on weekends when it can get rowdy.
 Where the stream meets the ocean, the surf is rough and the currents strong.
 Only very experienced swimmers should venture here.
 Amenities: parking (no fee); showers; toilets.
 Best for: partiers.